 Assistant Professor of Sociology

-Kieran earned a B.A. in Sociology from Boston College, and an M.A. from Northwestern University, where he is currently completing a Ph.D. on altruistic social behavior.
+Kieran earned a B.A. in Sociology from Boston College, and an M.A. and Ph.D from Northwestern University.

 Courses Taught: Introduction to Sociology, the Sociology of Information/Knowledge, the Sociology of Organizations, and Research Methods.